ZuidVolt/Swift-Eyg-Interpreter/README.md

 # Swift-Eyg-Interpreter

-A **Swift 6.1** implementation of the **EYG** language interpreter — a complete port of the tiny JavaScript interpreter that powers [eyg.run](https://eyg.run/).
+A **Swift** implementation of the **EYG** language interpreter

-This is my Swift translation of the [JavaScript Interpreter for EYG](https://github.com/CrowdHailer/eyg-lang/blob/main/packages/javascript_interpreter/src/interpreter.mjs).
+This interpreter is based on the [JavaScript Interpreter for EYG](https://github.com/CrowdHailer/eyg-lang/blob/main/packages/javascript_interpreter/src/interpreter.mjs).

 > **This is a passion project created purely for fun and learning purposes.**
 > **NOT FOR PRODUCTION USE** — experimental, unfinished, and may be unpredictable.